-In the ensuing centuries, various nations attempted to pick up the ball but a serious attempt wasn't made until the 1880's.
-In 1881 the French, led by Ferdinand de Lesseps, broke ground to attempt to build a crossing.
-Plagued with poor planning, engineering issues, and tropical diseases, thousands of laborers met their untimely end.
-De Lesseps plan was complete the project at sea level, eliminating the need for locks but the geography and geology had other ideas.
+In the ensuing centuries, various nations attempted to pick up the ball but no serious attempt was made until the 1880s.
+In 1881 the French, led by Ferdinand de Lesseps, broke ground in their attempt to build a crossing.
+Plagued with poor planning, engineering issues, and tropical diseases, thousands of laborers met their untimely demise.
+De Lesseps's plan was to complete the project at sea level, eliminating the need for locks but the geography and geology had other ideas.

-The complexity of the project ended with the De Lesseps company filing for bankruptcy in 1889, having sunk 260 Million USD into the project.
-The venture's failure was a scandalous event back at home in France with De Lesseps, Eiffel and other executives indicted for fraud and mismanagement.
-They were sentenced, which was later overturned.
-De Lesseps died in 1894.
-That same year, a new French company was formed to take over the assets of the bankrupt business and continue the canal; however, this second firm soon abandoned the endeavor as well.
+The complexity of the project ended with the De Lesseps company filing for bankruptcy in 1889, having sunk 260 million USD into the project.
+The venture's failure was a scandalous event back home in France, with De Lesseps, Eiffel, and other executives indicted for misappropriation of funds.

-In the late 1890's Bunau-Varilla began lobbying American lawmakers to buy the French canal assets in Panama.
+In the late 1890s, Bunau-Varilla began lobbying American lawmakers to buy the French canal assets in Panama.
 He eventually convinced a number of them that Nicaragua had dangerous volcanoes, making Panama the safer choice.

 All told, the United States would shell out some $375 million to build the canal, which included a $10 million payment to Panama as a condition of the 1903 treaty, and $40 million to buy the French assets.

-Every year between 13 and 14 thousand ships traverse the canal.
-On average it takes between 8 and 10 hours to pass through.
-American ships make up the bulk of the users followed by China, Chile, Japan, Columbia, and South Korea.
-A toll must be paid for each transit which is based on the ship size and cargo volume.
+Every year, between 13 and 14 thousand ships traverse the canal.
+On average, it takes between 8 and 10 hours to pass through.
+American ships make up the bulk of the users, followed by China, Chile, Japan, Columbia, and South Korea.
+A toll must be paid for each transit, which is based on the ship size and cargo volume.
 For large ships, this can be 450 thousand USD.

-Ship captains aren’t allowed to transit the canal on their own; instead, a specially trained canal pilot takes navigational control of each vessel to guide it through the waterway.
+Ship captains aren’t allowed to transit the canal on their own; instead, a specially-trained canal pilot takes navigational control of each vessel to guide it through the waterway.

 In 2010, the 1 millionth vessel crossed the canal since it first opened in 1914.

-In 1999, USA rescinded control of the canal to Panama.
+In 1999, the USA rescinded control of the canal to Panama.
 This was a less than charitable act, however.

-In 1977, President Jimmy Carter and General Omar Torrijos of Panama signed treaties that transferred control of the canal to Panama in 1999 but gave the United States the right to use military force to defend the waterway against any threat to its neutrality.
+In 1977, President Jimmy Carter and General Omar Torrijos of Panama signed treaties that transferred control of the canal to Panama in 1999, but gave the United States the right to use military force to defend the waterway against any threat to its neutrality.

 Back to the future

-As successful as the canal has been it is unable to handle modern mega ships.
+As successful as the canal has been it is unable to handle modern mega-ships.